ScottLogic/blog/_posts/2025-09-08-leveraging-copilot-for-refactoring.md

 await page.getByLabel('Number of Servers').fill('20');
 ~~~

-So co-pilot can see this match in actions performed which then gives us a final result of:
+So Copilot can see this match in actions performed which then gives us a final result of:

 ~~~
 await onPremSection.selectNumberOfServers('20');